Masks and Thermometers

 Once we went to the schools, those schools in rural places where the kids were coming from really poor areas, we saw the masks they did have were just useless, they were too old.
 One mask can be shared with eight people in the whole family.
 The kids take the mask to school.
 Then they come home and their dad takes the same mask to go and meet someone and so on.
 When we saw this happening, it was helpful to understand how great the need was.

-Testing temperatures was taking such a long time before starting classes [because there is maybe one or two thermometers for over 1,000 students].
+Testing temperatures was taking such a long time before starting classes [because there is maybe one or two thermometers for 2,000 students].
 Even some school leaders said they didn’t test the students because if they do this, at the end of the week they will find themselves not having covered all the subjects that were planned.
 It’s really a risk.
 If someone is there with a fever, they can infect the whole class, the whole school.
 You can see how a small thing can be helpful.

 Our local partner, CARSA, work in the communities in Kamonyi and Muhanga.
 The district leaders came to CARSA to ask for help to provide masks and thermometers to their local schools to protect the students and prevent the spread of COVID-19, as well as enable teachers to have time to actually teach their students.
 The need was just overwhelming – CBL supported CARSA to provide masks and thermometers to the students and schools who were the most in need from a very long list.